lamestation/lamestation.github.io/pages/build.md

 ---
 layout: subpage
-title: Assembly
+title: Build
-fulltitle: Assembly Instructions
+fulltitle: Build
+subtitle: Find out what goes into a LameStation by building your very own from scratch.
 permalink: /build/

 steps: